ReSurfEMG/ReSurfEMG/README.md

 The file is read as follows: if the files specifies `root_emg_directory` directory, then the missing entires are assumed to be relative to the root.
-You don't need to specify the root entry, if you specify all other entires.
+You don't need to specify all entries.

 ### Test data